thomergil/gopro-map-sync/README.md

 ### `gpxhead` and `gpxtail`

-Like, UNIX `head` and `tail`, both can take a numeric flag to indicate the number of lines at the start/end of the file to display:
+Like, UNIX `head` and `tail`, both take a numeric flag to indicate the number of lines at the start/end of the file to display:

 ```bash
 pipenv run ./gpxhead -20 file.gpx